Buying a gift and not sure what your recipient would like? Let them choose with our gift card.

 Illustration from the first edition of Maria Sibylla Merian's pioneering Metamorphosis Insectorum Surinamensium (1705), a compilation of sixty elaborate engravings of New World plants, animals, and insects.
 Merian had travelled to Dutch Surinam in 1699 to study and record the tropical insects, a trip she self-funded, an unusual practice at the time, especially for a woman.
 (Source: Smithsonian Libraries via Biodiversity Heritage Library)

-- Insects and Fish with Island Background Maria Sibylla Merian
+- Pineapple with Australian and German Cockroaches Maria Sibylla Merian

-- Pineapple with Cockroaches Maria Sibylla Merian
+- Swamp Immortelle with Giant Silk Moth Maria Sibylla Merian

 - Hydras Adam Wolfgang Winterschmidt